Jumcee/web3Bridge-assessment/my-react-app/README.md

+## usage
+1. npx create-react-app my-react-app
+2. cd my-react-app
+3. npm build
+4. npm start
+Developing a web-based quiz application where users can answer multiple-choice questions.
+The application tracks the user's progress, evaluate answers, and display a final score at the end. here is a step on how to navigate the app:

 1. Open the quiz application in your web browser.
 2. You will see the first question and a set of answer options.
 3. Click on the answer option that you think is correct.